neondatabase/website/content/guides/self-hosting-umami-neon.md

 To follow along and deploy the application in this guide, you will need the following:

-- [flyctl](https://fly.io/docs/getting-started/installing-flyctl/) – command-line utility that lets you work with the Fly.io platform.
+- [flyctl](https://fly.io/docs/getting-started/installing-flyctl/) – A command-line utility that lets you work with the Fly.io platform.
 You will also need [a fly.io account](https://fly.io/docs/hands-on/sign-up/).
 - [A Neon account](https://console.neon.tech/signup) – The self-hosted Umami analytics instance will connect to a Neon serverless Postgres database 🚀

 ## Steps